Ebonsignori/Operating-Systems-Fall-2018/lectures/lecture_20 (11-8)/README.md

 # Lecture Notes
 ### Disk System
-Suppose CPU while executing a process hits a case where data must be read in or writen from/to disk.
+Suppose CPU while executing a process hits a case where data must be read in or written from/to disk.

 A disk system is in charge of:
 1. Mechanical Part.
 OS tells disk you must do the reading operation.
 Disk needs to perform IO operation.
 You have read and write head that moves in and out of the disk.
 The movement of read and write stay on the same track.